ibm-cloud-docs/assistant/entities.md

 - `(\d{3})` - Prefix
 - `(\d{4})` - Line number

-Grouping can be helpful if, for example, you wanted the {{site.data.keyword.conversationshort}} service to ask users for their phone number, and then use only the area code of their provided number in a response.
+Grouping can be helpful if, for example, you want your assistant to ask a user for a phone number, and then use only the area code of the provided number in a response.

-To assign the user-entered area code as a context variable, the following syntax can be used to capture the group match within the dialog node's response section:
+To assign the user-entered area code as a context variable, use the following syntax in the dialog node's response section to capture the group match:

 | Variable | Value |
 |----------|-------|